 |PARSLEY I have tried growing Parsley from seed and it doesn’t seem to come up.
 What’s the trick ?

 Parsley can take up to 3 weeks to germinate.
 The compost in the pot or the ground has to be kept moist in all this time.
 Also it sometimes happens that the seed does in fact germinate and the first leaves appear – only to be eaten immediately by slugs.
 Sow your seeds in small pots – a very few seeds per pot – and keep the pots away from slugs.
 Also do not sow too early.
-Sow from the end of May to August.
-Remember that temperature is everything (including night-time temperature) and you will get good germination if you wait until at least the end of May before sowing.
+Sow from the beginning of June to August.
+Remember that temperature is everything (including night-time temperature) and you will get good germination if you wait until June before sowing.
+Then the soil has warmed up and germination will be faster (approx. a week).
 Always pot on your Parsley plant to a larger pot (or preferably plant it out in the ground) as soon as the roots fill the pot.
 Parsley is a plant that wants to form a deep root.
 If you delay potting on, or planting out, the plant never catches up and the leaves tend to go yellow.
 Parsley likes to have regular watering, and can be placed in a position of some shade / some sun throughout the day.
 Harvest outer leaves by snipping lower part of stem with scissors.
 The stalk is as nutritious as the leaf.
 You can pick until the following spring!

 |MINT Why did my Mint do really well the first year and the following year it died / didn’t have many leaves ?